-Most of our buildings have a fob entry system for access into your building.
+Most of our student accommodations have a fob entry system for access into your building.
 Whilst access fobs are only provided to authorised personnel, we always advise that you should always be vigilant when entering your building to ensure that no-one follows you in.
 This is both for your safety and for the safety of the other tenants in the building.

 You will have a key for your apartment and may also have a separate key for your bedroom door if you have a shared kitchen area.
 In some cases the same key will open your apartment and bedroom – this doesn’t mean that anyone else’s key will open your room as your key is still unique to your lock.
 You should always ensure you keep your keys with you and lock your room when you go out.

-People visiting you will be able to ring your apartment from the main entrance to the building and you can then give them access if you choose via the intercom phone in your apartment or room.
+People visiting you will be able to ring your apartment from the main entrance of the building and you can then give them access if you choose via the intercom phone in your apartment or room.
 Do not give access to anyone that you don’t know.

 We have a 24/7 telephone number that can be accessed if there is an emergency.
-However it is very important that if you ever feel in danger then call 999 in the first instance and report any incident to the police.
+However, it is very important that if you ever feel in danger then call 999 in the first instance and report any incident to the police.